diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-and lets update the `plain-card` for current score and we should be able to see changes while we play and also that change should still be there if we refresh:
+Lets also update the `plain-card` for current score and we should be able to see changes while we play and also that change should still be there if we refresh:
 ```html
 ...
 <plain-card>